Dimev/slsg/README.md

 # Alternative:
-Possible alternative (simpler) implementation: simply a lua interpreter + file loader/parser runs index.lua, expects a table with files and settings as return
+Possible alternative (simpler) implementation: simply a lua interpreter + file loader/parser (+ sandbox?)
+Also use asciidoc or derivative? runs index.lua, expects a table with files and settings as return